rbx-rsml/rsml-docs/___OLD/src/docs/selectors.md

 ## Multiple Selectors

-You can apply the same rule to multiple selectors by using a comma separated list:
+You can apply the same rule to multiple selectors by using a comma separated list (note that this will still compile to three distinct style rule instances):
 ::: code-group
 ```rsml [After]
 TextButton, TextLabel, ImageButton ::UICorner {